Grate-Oracle-Lewot/GrateCrystal/README.md

 make cattle - Tauros and Miltank, who will face each other, and Girafarig, who will face itself.

+make far - Snorlax and Misdreavus, who will face each other, and Farfetch'd, who will face itself.

 make slow - Slowpoke and Slugma.
 If you lose to the rival in the first battle, his Slowpoke will evolve into Slowking; if you win, Slowbro.

 make shucks - Shuckle, Delibird, and Smeargle.